Caring for Jumping Spiders

 To feed your spider, just drop the insect in its cage and wait for it to be pounced upon.
 When the spider is done eating it, you will want to remove the insect shells so that they don’t stink up the cage.

-Spiders breathe with structures called book lungs.
-They are much like pages of a book.
+Spiders breathe with structures called book lungs that are located in the abdomen of the spider (it does not breathe through any structures in its head as some creatures do).
+These book lungs are much like pages of a book, hence their name.
 If you put water on the abdomen of a spider, the water could get between the “pages” and it could suffocate.
 Spiders need very small droplets of water only.
 If you have a misting bottle, one small squirt of water mist on the side of its cage every few days should be plenty.
 Otherwise, just drip a few drops on the side of the cage.
 No puddles, or else your spider could drown.

 It is generally suggested that you have a separate cage for each spider.
 If you put two females together or two males together, they will most likely fight to the death.